-Winter Hours are in effect!
+Summer Hours are in effect!

 Our Hours: Mitchell-Rountree Stone Cottage May through October- Every Saturday from 10-4.
 Tours on the hour.

 We partner with the Grant County Genealogical at the Grant County Research Center.
 The Center houses thousands upon thousands of documents, business and school records, plats and maps, genealogies, photos, and family history papers.

 Our Hours: May through October Tuesdays through Fridays 1-4pm.

 129 E. Maple St. Lancaster, WI